zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

    activity was seen within the watch_until period.

-   :a: The address that is no longer being managed.
+   :param a: The address that is no longer being managed.

-   :bi: The :zeek:see:`NetControl::BlockInfo` record containing information about the block.
+   :param bi: The :zeek:see:`NetControl::BlockInfo` record containing information about the block.

 .. zeek:id:: NetControl::log_netcontrol_catch_release
    :source-code: policy/frameworks/netcontrol/catch-and-release.zeek 154 154